alexwlchan/alexwlchan.net/src/_posts/2016/2016-10-21-tiling-the-plane-with-pillow.md

 ---
+category: Python
+date: 2016-10-21 12:18:00 +0000
+index:
+  best_of: true
 layout: post
-date: 2016-10-21 12:18:00 +0000
 summary: Using the Python Imaging Library to draw regular tilings of squares, triangles and hexagons.
 tags: python maths
 title: Tiling the plane with Pillow
-category: Programming and code

-index:
-  best_of: true
 ---

 On a recent yak-shaving exercise, I've been playing with [Pillow][pillow], an imaging library for Python.